ededejr/task-tracker/README.md

 }
 ```

+> The `./examples` folder contains a script which uses the `run` method to generate a log file using some of the concepts discussed here.

 ## Manually tracking tasks
 In some situations you may want to track a task independent of function execution.
 This could be business logic that requires a number of different operations before being completed.